limbosworld/NMS-The-Purge/README.md

     * Agricultural Research [Completed](https://nomanssky.fandom.com/wiki/Agricultural_Research)
 * Dreams of the Deep [Completed](https://nomanssky.fandom.com/wiki/Dreams_of_the_Deep)
 * Starbirth ______________ Not Started
+* The Settlers ___ Not Started
 * A Trace of Metal ______ Not Started
 * Under A Rebel Star ___ Not Started
+* There are many more missions and quests that were never done.
+Additionally, this save file is an offline project, so no multiplayer or expeditions were ever undertaken.

 ### Steps

 1. Back up your save folder
-2. Start a new normal mode game
+2. Start a new custom save
-3. As soon as it loads and you gather ferrite dust to fix your scanner, head to the crashed ship.
-Get in ond out of your ship to save
+3. As soon as it loads, get in ond out of your ship or give the game long enough to make an auto-save
 4. Quit the game
 5. Open NMSSaveEditor and open the newly created save - Make sure you are on the right one
 6. Click Edit Raw JSON